l-mb/l-mb.github.io/content/2025-07-31-the-AImperors-new-clothes.md

 +++
-title = "How about the AImperor's new clothes?" date = "2025-07-31" draft = true
+title = "The AImperor's New Clothes Are Neither Absent Nor Impeccable" date = "2025-07-31" draft = true